 Tips for a successful application

-- The CV is either reversed chronological (the last first) or functional (activities grouped thematically).
+- Your CV should be in either reversed chronological order (listing your most recent experience first) or functional (activities grouped thematically).

 Job-hunting in Spain

 Do not mention your salary first.
 It is customary to discuss payment after you have been hired.
 If you tackle the subject first, you will seem very rude.